-Customer service representatives at Benefits Express are available from 8:00 a.m. to 4:00 p.m.
-CT, Monday through Friday, to answer questions.
-Call 1.800.953.2526.
+You can reach a customer service representative through Your Benefits Resources at https://digital.alight.com/rus/.
+You can also call Benefits Express at 1.800.953.2526 from 8:00 a.m. to 4:00 p.m.
+CT Monday through Friday.
 If you don't connect with a representative right away, you will be given the option to save your place in line and be called back once a representative is available.